alvarop/protox/startup.md

 The PLL Register I (0x0F) is set to the best channel

 The device is set to PLL mode by using the 0xB0 strobe command.

+## Quad

+### Step 1 - Initial Register Configuration

+The initial register configuration seems to be the same on the quad and the remote

+### Step 2 - Internal Calibration
+The internal calibration seems to be the same on the quad and the remote

+### Step 3 - Channel Scan
+The quad also has a channel scan after the calibration, but it is very different from the remote's.
+It constantly cycles through twelve channels until it receives a packet from the remote.

+The quad first starts on channel 20 (2410 MHz) and increases in 5MHz increments (10 channels) every ~14ms or so until it reaches channel 130 (2465 MHz.)
+The base is transmitting on a single channel at approximatley the same rate, so it should take less than ~170ms to find the correct frequency.